chris-briddock/chris-briddock/README.md

 # 💫 About Me:
-😺 I'm currently working on Authentica and Property Compass.<br>
+😺 I'm currently working on Authentica, Stratum and Property Compass.<br>